Published Jul 9th,2020 & updated on Sep 15th, 2020

 Ready?
 Grab your pen + paper.

-What does “embracing yourself” mean to you?
+What does the concept mean to you?
 It will likely mean something different to everyone.
 Is it positive self-talk?
 Is it going out in public without a figurative mask on?
-(But please still wear an actual mask ok thanks).

-Before you can start embracing yourself you have to know what that means for you.
+Before you can start learning how to love yourself, you have to know what that means for you.
 It would be like trying to learn tennis without knowing what tennis is.
 Automatically more difficult.